 2 Ways to Cascade a Measurable Strategy That Creates Alignmentby Stacey Barr |

 We want everyone in the organisation to align their results to the organisation’s mission, vision and goals.
-How do you get that alignment?
+How do you cascade strategy to create alignment?
 There are two very different ways.

 Cascading is the term used to describe the way that a corporate strategic direction is broken down into the contributions that each part of the organisation can make, to achieve those overarching strategic goals.

 It’s important to cascade a strategy, because people who work from middle-management and below simply find it to hard to link the work under their influence to those high-level strategic goals.

 There are two ways to cascade strategy (there may be more, but I haven’t found them yet).
 The first is the most commonly performed method, to cascade through the organisation’s formal structure.
 The other way is less known, to cascade through the organisation’s business processes.

 Let’s look at each method’s merits and demerits, and how they look in a PuMP Results Map.

 METHOD 1: Cascade strategy through the organisation’s structure.